 A used phone is likely coming directly from a private seller.
 At best, the site they are selling it on may offer some guarantees that the device meets the description and photos provided.

 Certified preowned devices offer a little more reassurance to the buyer, in that they underwent some testing to verify that they are functioning properly.
 As a result, the device should come with some kind of limited warranty.
-Amazon, Best Buy and Target are among the retailers that sell certified preowned phones.
+Amazon (opens in new tab), Best Buy (opens in new tab) and Target (opens in new tab) are among the retailers that sell certified preowned phones.

 Refurbished devices are held to the highest standard of the three categories, as they undergo software or hardware repair to return them to like-new functionality.
-You’ll find refurbished offerings at retailers such as Best Buy, Amazon and Walmart.
-If you’re looking for a refurbished iPhone, you can also go directly to Apple.
+You’ll find refurbished offerings at retailers such as Best Buy, Amazon and Walmart (opens in new tab).
+If you’re looking for a refurbished iPhone, you can also go directly to Apple (opens in new tab).

 Now that you have an idea of what you’re shopping for, here are the lessons I’ve learned after years of buying used smartphones (and making a few mistakes along the way).
 Regardless of what smartphone you’re looking for, these tips can help you avoid potential pitfalls and walk away with a solid deal.